wapiflapi/gqles/README.md

 - Wasn't super clear if application was threadsafe
 - Not clear how updating the domain models ends up storing events in the application's event store. turns out: the application has a persistence policy that subscribes to domain events. (using subscribe, which is the interface)
+    This is magic.
+It should be simple, not magic (which is obscure)
 - encryption is done after compression, that's not recommended!
 - eventsourcing.utils.times.datetime_from_timestamp is naive.
 WTF.

+- eventsourcing doesn't use asyncio
+- eventsourcing doesn't use pedantic and lacks typing / ide support

+## Considerations for the future

+TODO: developer contention on the Commnds process? if this is a single entry point how to deal with
+ - code activity (development contention) there is no logic, it should be declarative from the dev teams and serve as a registry.
+   MUCH like the schema first graphql,
+   There might be something with FEDERATION
+ - scale / distribution
+   if this is just firing messages not doing logici, simply reccording the command it's FINE.